3lvis/Sync/README.md

 ### Primary key

-Sync requires your entities to have a primary key.
-This is important for diffing--otherwise Sync doesn’t know how to differentiate between entries.
+Sync requires your entities to have a primary key, this is important for diffing, otherwise Sync doesn’t know how to differentiate between entries.

 By default **Sync** uses `id` from the JSON and `remoteID` from Core Data as the primary key.
 You can mark any attribute as primary key by adding `hyper.isPrimaryKey` and the value `YES`.